-This page provides you with instructions on how to extract data from Heroku’s backend and load it into Amazon Redshift.
-(If this manual process is a bit more involved than you’d prefer, check out Stitch, which can do all the heavy lifting for you in just a few clicks.)
+This page provides you with instructions on how to extract data from Heroku and load it into Redshift.
+(If this manual process sounds onerous, check out Stitch, which can do all the heavy lifting for you in just a few clicks.)

+You can extract the data you want from Heroku's servers using the Heroku API.
 A common use case for extracting Heroku data is retrieving server logs or other event logs.
-There are some API endpoints related to logs but also command-line tools like the logs command that allow you to retrieve this data.
+There are some API endpoints related to logs, as well as command-line tools like the logs command that let you retrieve this data.

-Here is an example set of commands and responses you might see when interacting with the logs command line tool.
+Here's an example set of commands and responses you might see when interacting with the

-Here’s the tricky part: you need to map the data that comes out of each Heroku API endpoint or log extraction into a schema that can be inserted into a Redshift database.
+This part could be the trickiest: you need to map the data that comes out of each Heroku API endpoint or log extraction into a schema that can be inserted into your destination database.
 This means that, for each value in the response, you need to identify a predefined datatype (i.e. INTEGER, DATETIME, etc.) and build a table that can receive them.
 Depending on your log files, you may also opt to break those up into raw logs and more meaningful metadata or log portions.

 The Heroku API documentation can give you a good sense of what fields will be provided by each endpoint, along with their corresponding datatypes.

-Once you have identified all of the columns you will want to insert, you can use the CREATE TABLE statement in Redshift to create a table that can receive all of this data.
+Once you've identified all the columns you want to insert, you can use the CREATE TABLE statement in Reshift to set up a table to receive your data.

-With a table built, it may seem like the easiest way to add your data (especially if there isn't much of it), is to build INSERT statements to add data to your Redshift table row-by-row.
-If you have any experience with SQL, this will be your gut reaction.
-But beware!
-Redshift isn't optimized for inserting data one row at a time, and if you have any kind of high-volume data being inserted, you would be much better off loading the data into Amazon S3 and then using the COPY command to load it into Redshift.
+With the table built, you might think that the easiest way to migrate your data (especially if there isn't much of it) would be to build INSERT statements to add data to your Redshift table row by row.
+Think again!
+Redshift isn't optimized for inserting data one row at a time.
+If you have a high volume of data to be inserted, we suggest moving the data into Amazon S3 and then using the COPY command to load it into Redshift.

 If all this sounds a bit overwhelming, don’t be alarmed.
 If you have all the skills necessary to go through this process, chances are building and maintaining a script like this isn’t a very high-leverage use of your time.

-Thankfully, products like Stitch were built to solve this problem automatically.
-With just a few clicks, Stitch starts extracting your Heroku data via the API, structuring it in a way that is optimized for analysis, and inserting that data into your Amazon Redshift data warehouse.
+Thankfully, products like Stitch were built to move data from Heroku to Redshift automatically.
+With just a few clicks, Stitch starts extracting your Heroku data, structuring it in a way that's optimized for analysis, and inserting that data into your Redshift data warehouse.